8.3.1 Faculty Employment

 If a deceased retiree had elected to participate in the dependent life insurance program while in active service, his/her dependents shall remain eligible to continue participating in this program.
 The surviving dependents will be responsible for the entire cost of the dependent life insurance.

-All USG employees shall be covered under provisions of the Worker’s Compensation Act.
+All University System of Georgia (USG) employees shall be covered under provisions of the Workers’ Compensation Act.

 8.2.11 Social Security

 Title II of the Social Security Act, as amended, shall apply to all University System of Georgia (USG) employees except those specifically excluded under agreements between the Employee’s’ Retirement System of Georgia and the Board of Regents of the University System of Georgia, which include the following classes of employees:

 - All employees eligible for the Teachers Retirement System of Georgia; and,

 - All temporary, seasonal, or intermittent employees whose work hours constitute a normal full-time working period.

 Additionally, the following employees are not covered by Social Security:

 - Student assistants;